Petrelli/zhe/_pages/lab.md

 ---

 ## 📢 For New Graduate Students
-Please check this [link](http://10.6.3.51:80) to set up your work environment
+Please check this [link](http://10.6.3.51:80) to set up your work environment.
 *(only accessible within NJUPT's internal network)*